Yaindrop/Project-CC/README.md

 # Project CC
-Inspired by [The Connectable Manifesto][tcm], Project CC is an ecosystem of connectable services aiming at providing better user experiences for individual users.
+Inspired by [The Connectable Manifesto][tcm], Project CC defines an ecosystem of connectable services which is aimied at providing better user experiences for individual user.

-Project CC consists of the Connectable Center and a series of compatible connectable projects.
+The ecosystem of Project CC is made up of the Connectable Center and a series of compatible connectable projects.

 ## Connectable Center
-Connectable Center (CC) is a front-end container for connectable services powered by [React Native][rn].
-It hosts the UI for all connected services and provides easy UI customization for user.
+Connectable Center (CC) is a front-end container for connectable services powered by [React Native][rn], which hosts UI for different connected services and provides easy UI customization for user.

-Connectable Service that is compatible with the Project CC should provide specific APIs designed for CC, which include a list of all available APIs, an implementation of the default UI, and the ability to upload customized UI.
+Connectable Services that are compatible with the Project CC should provide specific APIs designed for CC, which include a listing of all available APIs, code for implementation of the default UI, and a function to upload customized UI.

 CC can be deployed as a mobile app or a website.
+Once a compatible service is connected, the stored UI design will be downloaded onto CC as ReactJS code, and then applied via hot-update.

-User can interact with their connectable services inside CC and customize their UI as they wish.
-CC will provide a simple building-block-style UI designer and also a choice for source code editing.
+User can interact with connected services inside CC and customize their UI as they wish.
+CC will provide a simple building-block style UI designer and a choice for source code editing as well.

-## First-Party Projects
+## First-Party Services
-The project CC comes along with several first-party projects before more developers join this community.
+The Project CC comes along with several first-party services before more developers join this community.

 ### Organizer
-Organizer is a service control panel based on [Kubernetes][k8s].
-It helps individual users deploying and managing containerized connectable services on personal servers easily.
+Organizer is a control panel for connectable services deployed on [Kubernetes][k8s].

+Organizer helps individual user deploying and managing containerized connectable services on personal servers easily.

 ### Connector
-Connector is a router for connectable projects.
-It saves user from connecting to all different servers directly from their CC, and it helps monitoring the services' status.
+Connector is a router for connectable services.

+Connector saves user from connecting to all different servers directly from their CC.
+User can connects their CC only with Connector. and Connector will relay transmissions between the user and other connectable services.
-Connector needs to be deployed on an public server.
-It connects with other connectable services and the Connectable Center, relaying transmissions between them.

-CC users can connects only with the Connector and save all their connections on it.
-This is particularly helpful when the user wants to use CC from multiple devices and in different network environments.
+Connector also saves user's connection configurations.
+This is particularly helpful when the user wants to use CC on multiple devices and in different network environments.

+### Authenticator
+Authenticator is a vault that keeps the credentials for other connectable services.

+With the credentials stored by Authenticator, user can use different connectable services directly without having to enter credentials individually.

 ### Keeper
-Keeper is a basic personal file storage service.
+Keeper is a personal file storage service providing basic NAS functions.

 It is projected that Keeper will support multiple file transmission protocols including http, websocket, ftp, and nfs.

 ### Exchanger
-Exchanger is an interpersonal information exchange service.
-It provides secure chatting and file sharing functions.
+Exchanger is an interpersonal information exchange service providing chatting and file sharing functions.

 It is projected that Exchanger will also serve as a decentralized social network for multiple users.

-### Authenticator
-Authenticator ia a vault that keeps the credentials for other connectable services.

-With the credentials stored by Authenticator, users can directly use their services without having to enter credentials individually.
+## Community Projects
+UNDER CONSTRUCTION

-## Start Guide
+## Quick Start Guide
 UNDER CONSTRUCTION

 ## Document